ediying/blitzclock-micro/README.md

 # blitzclock-micro

 This is a Python script that connects your Raspiblitz Fullnode (LND) to a Blockclock micro and retrieves data about your Node.
-It uses that data to update a Blockclock micro, which displays the current Bitcoin block height, unconfirmed onchain transactions, lighning transactions and other relevant information.
+It uses that data to update a Blockclock micro, which displays the current Bitcoin block height, unconfirmed onchain transactions, lightning transactions and other relevant information.
 The update is performed every 5 minutes by a cronjob.

 ## Getting Started